 - State efforts to promote developmental screening in practices (including the Washington Chapter of the American Academy of Pediatrics’ Great MINDs trainings) and across early childhood settings

-- Initiatives to improve care for children with autism spectrum disorders
+- Initiatives to improve care for children and youth with autism spectrum disorders

 - Workforce development including inservices and presentations on medical home, family-centered care and community resources to pediatric residents and other health care providers in training

 - Presentations, consultation and technical assistance to other organizations and individuals working on similar issues.

 The website is produced by the Washington State Medical Home Partnerships Project.
 Our interdisciplinary staff are faculty and professionals at the University of Washington’s Center on Human Development and Disability (CHDD).
 We are funded by the Washington State Department of Health (DOH), Office of Healthy Communities through a contract with the Healthy Starts and Transitions Unit to help with work on the six national performance measures for children and youth with special health care needs.